 Researchers coming to Japan with their families face a unique set of challenges.
-RIKEN provides support for these families through programs such as help desk services, daycare facilities, and special employment provisions.
+RIKEN provides support and information such as community services, daycare facilities, and special employment provisions.

 Japan may be one of the best places in the world to have a baby.
 Prenatal and postnatal care is excellent and there are many special provisions for the care of expectant mothers and infants.

 A handbook on pregnancy and childbirth in Japan with detailed information on the health care services is available.
 Employees can take advantage of special subsidies provided by the national health insurance program and local municipalities for childbirth and infant health care.
-RIKEN also provides special employment provisions for pregnant staff and spouses, as well as for those taking care of small children.
+RIKEN also provides special employment provisions for staff at the time of having a baby, as well as for the care of small children.

 - Tokyo International Communication Committee: Japanese school system